AhmedAbdNext/websocket/Readme.md

 # Node.js Project with WebSocket and Vite Vanilla

-This project is a Node.js application that uses the "ws" library to implement a WebSocket server, as well as the Fast Vanilla framework to serve and build a client application.
+This project is a Node.js application that uses the "ws" library to implement a WebSocket server, as well as the Vite framework to build a client applicatio

+## Project Description

+This project is a simple WebSocket application that allows clients to connect to the WebSocket server and send messages to other connected clients.
+The WebSocket server uses the "ws" library to handle WebSocket connections and incoming messages.

+The client application is a vanilla JavaScript application that connects to the WebSocket server and allows the user to send messages.
+The client application uses the Vite Vanilla framework to serve and build the application.

 ## **Prerequisite**